beatngu13/pdf-zoom-wizard/README.md

 # PDF Bookmark Wizard #

-The PDF Bookmark Wizard is a lightweight and cross-platform tool, which allows you to easily apply various zoom settings (such as *Inherhit zoom*) to a batch of PDF bookmarks.
+The PDF Bookmark Wizard is a lightweight and cross-platform tool which allows you to easily apply various zoom settings (such as *Inherhit zoom*) to a batch of PDF bookmarks.

 If you are a user, read down below to check out the features of the Wizard and see how to get started.
 If you are a developer, please head on to the [wiki](https://bitbucket.org/beatngu13/pdfbookmarkwizard/wiki/) section.